ayush-agarwal-0502/Placement-guidance-juniors/README.md

 Q Projects ?

 A - Do not think that you need very high level state of the art machine learning models, making a chatgpt as a project is not good if you cant defend each and every single thing about the project.
 Take a moderate level project.
 You can see the projects I have put on my github , and my resumes are uploaded in this repo too.
-Inserting a github link with a good repo shows authenticity and your confidence in your own
+Inserting a github link with a good repo shows authenticity and your confidence in your project, you can also read my flipkart amba interview experience to see how I used my github in the middle of interview to explain which showed my genuineness .
+2 Projects is a good number, avoid copying projects , specially when you havent done anything related to data science.
+Simply put - agar 2 projects bhi nahi banaye puree college life me, agar tech acha nahi lagta to tech college me seat kyu waste kar rahe ho, college life sirf g**** fukne ke liye thodi hai , its a place to grow your career .

+Q Resume -

+A - Uploaded to this repo

 Q How to win GDs ?